-She has performed nationally and internationally for over 10 years, including features at the Jaipur Literature Festival (Jaipur, 2013), Aga Khan Museum (Toronto, 2015) and Vancouver Writers Fest (2017), to name a few.
-Her writing has been published in various print and online journals and anthologies including West Coast Line, SUFI, Descant and Quill & Quire.
+Sheniz has performed nationally and internationally for over 10 years, including features at the Jaipur Literature Festival, Aga Khan Museum, and Vancouver Writers Fest to name a few.
+Her writing has been published in various journals and anthologies including Arc Poetry Magazine, Descant, CV2 and Quill & Quire.

 Sheniz offers spoken word, creative writing, professional development and land art workshops for children, youth and adults.
-A recipient of the Lois Birkenshaw-Fleming Creative Teaching Scholarship, Sheniz has visited hundreds of schools and libraries to teach and perform.
-She enjoys partnering and consulting with community organisations to develop tailored programs to respond to their unique needs.
+A recipient of the Lois Birkenshaw-Fleming Creative Teaching Scholarship, Sheniz holds an Artist Educator Mentor certificate from the Royal Conservatory (Toronto).
+She has visited dozens of cities and schools to teach and perform.

 Sheniz is the founder of Questions for Ancestors, a blog that encourages BIPOC writers and artists across Turtle Island to ask questions of their ancestors and provide advice for their descendants.

 Sheniz’s third collection of poetry, Reminders on the Path (Mawenzi House) will be published in Fall 2021.